 Reperfusion arrhythmia is a potential complication of reperfusion, for unknown reasons.
 Reperfusion could induce dangerous arrhythmias like ventricular tachycardia and ventricular fibrillation.

 Myocardial stunning is a phenomenon that may occur in myocardial cells that were ischaemic but reperfused before the ischaemia could irreversible damage the cell.
-In this postischaemic state will the affected myocardium be in a non-contractile state.
+In this postischaemic period the affected myocardium will be in a non-contractile state.

 51. Angina pectoris, chronic ischemic heart disease, sudden cardiac death

 53. Pathology of the valvular disorders (inflammatory and degenerative ones)